 To further complicate things, standard testing of visual and hearing exams won’t necessarily indicate problems.
 In fact, visual and auditory issues are often missed.
 Most exams for vision and hearing at schools and in the doctor’s office do not test for deeper visual and auditory issues.

 An example is Jane (name has been changed).
-She seems jumpy, has difficulty reading, and tends to not have a good “space bubble” around her, (she gets a little too close to friends and knocks things over accidentally).
+She seems jumpy, has difficulty reading, and tends to lack an appropriate “space bubble” around her, (she gets a little too close to friends and knocks things over accidentally).
 She consistently tested as having 20/20 vision, but through testing with a certified developmental optometrist, it was discovered that she has esotropia (one eye turned in at times) and tracking issues (had a difficult time finding words on a page when looking from left to right).
 Once her issues were identified and she received vision therapy, she was able to control herself.
 Her mother reported that she was “so much more grounded”.
 While she may still have ADHD, she appears much less agitated and has her self-esteem back because she’s no longer agitating to others!

 Another child, Dennis, was very loud at inappropriate times, seemed agitated internally, especially in noisy environments, and was annoying to others around him.
-At times he requested to be in a room by himself; at others he joined the group, but became loud and aggressive.
+At times he requested to be in a room by himself; at others, he joined the group but became loud and aggressive.
 Similarly, his mom reported that he would begin yelling when a blender or vacuum was turned on.
 The paradox is that he may have been yelling to match the noise he perceived in order to tolerate it: he yelled as a coping mechanism to the overwhelm the loud noise makes him feel.
 While he was thought to have a problem with his ears, he tested as having good hearing.
 After proper testing, it turned out Dennis had CAPD (Central Auditory Processing Disorder), which made him unable to filter noises properly.
-He heard far away noises as if they were close up, and, unless he was looking at her lips, he didn’t hear his mother standing directly in front of him.
+He heard far away noises as if they were close up, and unless he was looking at her lips, he didn’t hear his mother standing directly in front of him.
 His brain needed to be retrained to hear appropriately.
 After completing auditory therapy, he became more grounded, no longer shouting at odd times.
 Now, when his mother talks to him and he “doesn’t hear,” he jokes, “oh, now I hear you, I was just ignoring you.”
 At least now it is his choice and he’s kept his sense of humor.

 An important point to make here is that these therapies can be intense for some kids and can temporarily exacerbate behaviors.
 At one point, Dennis stopped auditory therapy because he was very resistant to it.
 At about the same time his challenging behavior escalated.
 I urged the parent to continue the therapy, but with someone who knew how to regulate it according to what he could tolerate, and who could help balance his system while he was going through it.